opendatanz/nzgoal-se/markdown/gn1/making-informed-decision.md

 30 Note that, while you might be able to set expectations as to how frequently you will reply, some questions about the software may be considered requests for official information.
 In such cases the Official Information Act 1982 would usually apply.

-31 Releasing your code doesn’t cause a flood of interaction to occur.
+31 Releasing your code doesn’t necessarily cause a flood of interaction to occur.
 Your commitment to interaction with the open source community may change over time if the software becomes well used.
 You could also consider using or relying upon trusted external contributors to help share the maintenance and answer questions.

 ### We’re worried about licensing legal obligations
 32 NZGOAL-SE was created to help make the open source licensing process straightforward for government agencies.
 It includes a detailed set of principles, a review and release process and specimen contract clauses for IP indemnity and warranties agencies can insert into contracts with suppliers.
 Open source licensing is grounded in copyright, if you need assistance you should consider consulting your legal team.